ronoaldo/techpack/README.md

 #### Maximum number of Forceload Blocks per player

-Default value is 12.
+Default value is 12.</br>
-I higher number allows to build larger farms and machines which keep loaded, but increases the server load, too.
+I higher number allows to build larger farms and machines which keep loaded, but increases the server load, too.</br>
-But the areas are only loaded when the player is online.
+But the areas are only loaded when the player is online.</br>
-To be able to use e.g. 12 forceloaded blocks per player, the pararamter 'max_forceloaded_blocks' in 'minetest.conf' has to be ajusted.
+To be able to use e.g. 12 forceloaded blocks per player, the pararamter 'max_forceloaded_blocks' in 'minetest.conf' has to be ajusted.</br>

 #### Enable Basalt Stone (and disable ore generation via Cobblestone generator)

 The lava/water Cobblestone generator allows to produce infinite Cobblestone.
-By means of Quarry, Grinder, and Gravel Sieve it allows to infinite generate ores.
+By means of Quarry,</br>
+Grinder, and Gravel Sieve it allows to infinite generate ores.</br>
 This can be disabled by means of the setting parameter.
-If enabled, the Cobblestone generator generates Basalt instead, which only can be used for building purposes.
+If enabled, the Cobblestone</br>
+generator generates Basalt instead, which only can be used for building purposes.